lmu-plai/xfl/xfl-r/README.md

 ### Step 1: Identify Dynamic Calls

-If all dynamic calls are not in our collection, you need to find the corresponding libraries and analyze them.
+If all dynamic calls are not in our collection, you should find the corresponding libraries and analyze them.

 ```shell
 conda activate XFL